ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Software updates can be uploaded with OTA (Over the Air).<br>
 It will keep its time within the second correct with the internet NTP time with time zone and day light saving corrections.<br>

-If no internet is available a DS3231 RTC module can be attached to get an accurate time.
-With a rotary or membrane pad the time can be set.<br>
+If no internet is available a DS3231 RTC-module can be attached to the PCB to get an accurate time.
+With a rotary or membrane pad time can be set.<br>
 A LDR (light-dependent resistor) is used to give the LEDs an optimal brightness.<br>
 The Arduino Nano ESP32 receives time with NTP/WIFI from the internet.
 The software and the PCB support an external very accurate DS3231 RTC when WIFI is unavailable.<br>